 What does an online tutoring session look like?

 The session was recorded and shared with permission of the child's parents.
 The tutee is 8 years old and his parents wanted me to re-ignite his passion for writing, which had waned somewhat since joining Year 3.
 His parents were also keen for him to learn how to plan a story because he tends to write a lot, but gets muddled with structure.
-See the full planning for his sessions below (the parrot plan).
 This video is unlisted on YouTube and client confidentiality is upheld.
+Testimonial from this tutee's parent:

 How do I model test questions?